-Penal Code 137 PC is the California statute that makes it a crime for a person to give, or offer to give, any bribe to a witness for the purpose of influencing his or her testimony.
-A violation of the law is a felony punishable by up to four years in jail or prison.
+Penal Code 137 PC is the California statute that makes it a crime for a person to give, or offer to give, any bribe to a witness for the purpose of influencing the person’s testimony or statements to law enforcement.
+A violation is a felony punishable by up to four years in jail or prison.

 While this statute makes it a crime for someone to bribe a witness, Penal Code 138 PC makes it a criminal offense for a witness to take a bribe.